Inca Trail Hiking Guide: Best Time, Route Selection & Tips

 Additional Costs With Cash

-Your prepaid tour covers most costs, but it's wise to carry some small notes and coins because there are some expenses you will need to pay with cash, such as snacks and drinks from stall owners, toilet entrance fees (usually 0.5 USD at Machu Picchu), tips for porters and guides.
-When you have completed your trek, you may want to tip them for their diligence.
+Your prepaid tour covers most costs, but it's wise to carry some small notes and coins because there are some expenses you will need to pay with cash in Peruvien sol or dollar, such as snacks and drinks from stall owners, toilet entrance fees (usually 0.5 USD at Machu Picchu), tips for porters and guides.
+When you have completed the Inca Trail hiking, you may want to tip them for their diligence.
 The recommended approximate tip per trekker is 32 USD for the porter and cook (who will be responsible for splitting the tip), 9 USD for the tour leader, and 5 USD for the assistant guide.

 Packing light and smart for hiking is important.
 Here's a detailed packing list:

-Prepare a large backpack with a tent, sleeping bag and thermal underwear to keep you warm at night.
-The porter will carry them along the trail.
-And bring a small backpack with you to carry your passport, ID card, flashlight, gloves, scarves, and other items.
+Two Backpacks: A large backpack (the porter will carry them) with a tent, sleeping bag, and thermal underwear; a small backpack with you to carry ID card, flashlight, gloves, scarves, and other items.

-Bringing some personal care items such as insect repellent, basic toiletries (toothbrush, toothpaste, biodegradable soap, etc.), hand sanitizer or wipes will keep you basically clean.
+Personal Care: Insect repellent, basic toiletries (toothbrush, toothpaste, biodegradable soap, etc.), hand sanitizer or wipes.

 Quick Question